 Under Budget (PTH <= BH*0.9): These codes have made great progress on the job so far and are projected to be completed in 90% or less of the budgeted hours.
 They should be used as examples and the job site procedures and methodology used to achieve those results should be replicated in similar tasks and work areas that are struggling.

-In order to set up and view Production Insights charts, you must have access to the available Production Tracking features on either our Professional or Performance plans.
+In order to set up and view Production Insights charts, you must have access to the Production Tracking features available on either the Professional or Performance plans.

 Feel free to email us or call us at +1 866-438-0646.